arashkazemi/tati/README.md

         t.continue();  // runs until end as no breakpoint remains
                        // (output:  3,4)

-Tati is also able to set the script context.
-This can be used to setup environment or even mask global objects like `document` or `window`.
-For example calling

-        t.setContext({document: null, window: null, foo: 123});

-before calling the `prepare` function will mask both `document` and `window` objects and also introduces a foo variable that can be accessed anywhere in the target script.

 To know more about using Tati, see the included example and the for the details see the class documentation.